abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_image_display/py_image_display.rst

 * cv2.IMREAD_GRAYSCALE : Loads image in grayscale mode
 * cv2.IMREAD_UNCHANGED : Loads image as such including alpha channel

-.. note:: Instead of these three flags, you can simply pass integers 1, 0 or -1 respectively.

 See the code below:
 ::